President: Dan Warth

 Jerry later changed careers to become a certified personal fitness trainer, inspiring others to take control of their health and well-being.
 Jerry developed a training concept he called “GET SMART”—Get Energized Through Stress Management and Resistance Training.

-Since 2005 Jerry has been co-founder and CEO of BMD Medical Consulting, Inc., a cost containment company providing physician advisor services primarily in the workers’ compensation arena.
+Since 2005 Jerry has been co-founder and CEO of BMD Medical Consulting, Inc., a cost containment company providing physician advisory services primarily in the workers’ compensation arena.
 The company also provides long- and short-term disability reviews as well as medical-legal consulting.

 Jerry and his wife, Teri, were married in 1973 and have two adult children.
 Their daughter Shannon is an attorney in Austin and son Jordan is an actor, improv comedian, and writer.
 They are all avid Longhorn fans.
 In his spare time, Jerry enjoys archery, swimming, and resistance training.
 He and his wife also breed, train and show Mediterranean miniature donkeys.
 They support and are involved in several animal rescue groups.
 Jerry is currently a Mentor in the Seedling Mentor Program.